gnbosma/hw4/README.md

 [![Codecov test coverage](https://codecov.io/gh/gnbosma/hw4/branch/master/graph/badge.svg)](https://codecov.io/gh/gnbosma/hw4?branch=master)
 <!-- badges: end -->

-This package is created for the purpose of BIOSTAT 625 HW4 and is intended to execute linear regressions on a specified data frame, mimicing the more commonly known lm function.
+This package is created for the purpose of BIOSTAT 625 HW4 and is intended to execute linear regressions on a specified data frame, mimicking the more commonly known lm function.

 ## Install
 with `devtools`: